With atomic data types, you can tailor your program to your needs and optimize it. But now we are in the domain of multithreading experts.

 At first a little bit of syntax of CppMem.
 CppMem uses in line 2 and 3 the typedef atomic_int for std::atomic<int>.

 If I execute the program, I’m overwhelmed by the sheer number of execution candidates.

-But I'm only interested in the consistent executions.
-I use the interface (2) to analyse the six annotated graphs.
+But I’m only interested in consistent executions.
+I use interface (2) to analyze the six annotated graphs.
 The other (378) are not consistent.
-That means for example, they do not respect the modification order.
+That means, for example, they do not respect the modification order.
 So I totally ignore them.

-Now the questions is.
-Which interleavings of the threads produces which values for x and y?
-I already introduces the symbols in the annotated graph (CppMem - An overview), therefore I will concentrate my analysis on the results for x and y.
+Now the questions are.
+Which interleavings of the threads produce which values for x and y?
+I already introduce the symbols in the annotated graph (CppMem – An overview); therefore, I will concentrate my analysis on the results for x and y.

 Execution for (y= 0, x= 0)

 Do you know why I used the red numbers in the graphs?
 I have because I’m not done with my analysis.

 If I look at the six different thread interleavings in the following graphic, I have the question?
 Which sequence of instructions corresponds to which graph?
 Here is the solution.
 I have assigned to each sequence of instructions the corresponding graph.